-Columbia Business School Essay 2 asks you to watch a short video entitled, “The Center” and then use it to answer the question, “How will you take advantage of being ‘at the very center of business’?”
-The video and the essay question have enabled Columbia to regain its brand and market share.
+Columbia Business School Essay 2 asks you to watch a short video entitled, “How will you take advantage of being at the very center of business?”
+The application then asks you to write the answer in 250 words or fewer.
+The video and the essay question have enabled Columbia to secure its brand and market share.

-This post is part of our Big Brand Theory Series for MBA applicants.By Natalie Grinblatt Epstein, an accomplished Accepted consultant/editor (since 2008) and entrepreneur.
+By Natalie Grinblatt Epstein, an accomplished Accepted consultant/editor (since 2008) and entrepreneur.
 Natalie is a former MBA Admissions Dean and Director at Ross, Johnson, and Carey.
 Want Natalie to help you get accepted to business school?
 Click here to get in touch!

 • Leadership in Admissions, a free guide

 • Columbia Business School MBA Essay Tips & Deadlines

 • The MBA Menu at Columbia Business School, a podcast episode